kcj100/SimpleWeatherApp/README.md

 # Summary
 This weather app was built using Java and JavaFX.
 This app includes the following:
-* A search bar is used to change the selected location.
+* A search bar used to change the selected location.
 * Weather variables such as current temperature, humidity, dew point, precipitation, visibility, and wind speed.
 * Fahrenheit/celsius button meant for toggling the temperature unit.
 * Imperial and Metrics buttons meant for toggling the measurement system used in the weather data.